The Key Signs of Hormone Imbalance

 Feeling bloated, irritable, or just not your best?
 A hormone imbalance could be to blame.
 Hormones are chemical “messengers” that impact the way your cells and organs function.

-It’s normal for your levels to shift at different times of your life, such as before and during your period or a pregnancy, or during menopause.
-But some medications and health issues can cause them to go up or down, too.
+It’s normal for your levels to shift at different times of your life, such as before and during your period or a pregnancy, or at menopause and even beyond it.

 1. Irregular periods